 We have established a process by which stockholders and other stakeholders may send communications to our Board, any committee of our Board or any individual director, including non-employee directors.
-Stockholders and other stakeholders may so communicate by writing to: Board of Directors, c/o Corporate Secretary, Accuray Incorporated, 1310 Chesapeake Terrace, Sunnyvale, California 94089.
-The Corporate Secretary will forward correspondence to our Board, one of the committees of our Board or an individual director, as the case may be, or, if the Corporate Secretary determines in accordance with his or her best judgment that the matter can be addressed by management, then to the appropriate executive officer.
+Stockholders and other stakeholders may so communicate by writing to: Board of Directors, c/o Corporate Secretary, Accuray Incorporated, 1240 Deming Way, Madison, WI 53717 or by sending an e-mail to stockholdercommunications@accuray.com.
+The non-executive chair or lead independent director shall facilitate the review and response to such communications and shall inform, as necessary, such committee of our Board or independent director, as the case may be.